olumidesan/text-extractor/README.md

 ## How to Use
   1. Start the script: ```python extractor.py```
   2. As explained in [area-screenshot](https://github.com/oluminous/area-screenshot), click the edges of the intended screenshot.
-  3. The text in the screenshot will be displayed on the terminal.
+  3. The text in the screenshot will be displayed on the terminal and also copied to your clipboard.

 ## Example